 Despite the relative lack of people (a population of about 45,000 people, I think, when I visited), it is amazing how people in Cd’A complain about traffic.
 “Traffic has gotten so much worse!” a resident related, citing how he had to wait 45 seconds to cross a highway one time.
 I thought traffic was absolutely nothing, but it is all relative I guess.

 Homes are being built at a rapid clip, however, as the population is growing quickly percentage-wise.
 Californians in particular comprise a large part of this influx.
 Housing prices, when I visited, had risen by double-digit percentages that year, accordingly.
 The sad part about this growth was that acres and acres of forested land were just being clear cut.
 This was in grave contrast to, say, Bend, Oregon–where growth is just as rapid but trees are largely retained to keep the town feeling like a picturesque mountain town.
-The clearcutting in Coeur d’Alene resulted in some rather stark-looking neighborhoods, esp. with all of the new tract home developments.
+The clearcutting in Coeur d’Alene resulted in some rather stark-looking neighborhoods, especially with all of the new tract home developments.

 That said, it was still a beautiful city.
 And the lake!
 Lake Coeur d’Alene has to rank as one of the most beautiful lakes in the world.
 The town is particularly popular with vacationing jet-ski and motorboat enthusiasts.
 It also boasts the largest floating golf course in the world.